Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 ## Connecting Marzban Node to Multiple Panels

-If you need to connect a Node server to multiple Border panels, you need to add a new node service in the `docker-compose.yml` file for each panel.
+If you need to connect a Node server to multiple Marzban Panels, you need to add a new node service in the `docker-compose.yml` file for each panel.
 This can be done in two ways.

 ::: tip Note
-In both configuration options, you can modify port settings used in sample `docker-compose.yml` files according to your needs.
+In both configuration options, you can modify port settings used in sample `docker-compose.yml` files to suit your needs.
 Additionally, you can add as many node services as required in this file.

 :::

-### First case: Using Host Network
+### First Method: Using Host Network

-In this case, you have the ability to use all available ports in your environment.
-Note that in this situation, all ports used by Xray-Core panels will be listened on by the node server.
-This means that if there is a duplicate port in the Xray core panels, there may be disruptions in node connections or configurations.
-To avoid this issue, you can configure your settings as needed using [single-port](https://gozargah.github.io/marzban/examples/all-on-one-port#یک-پورت-برای-همه), or take action from the second mode.
+In this case, you can use all available ports in your environment.
+Note that in this scenario, all ports used by Xray-Core of the panels will be listened on by the node server.
+This means that if there is a duplicate port in the Xray core pf the panels, there may be disruptions in node connections or configurations.
+To avoid this issue, you can configure your settings as needed using [All on one port](https://gozargah.github.io/marzban/en/examples/all-on-one-port) tutorial, or simply follow the second method.

  - Use the following example to add two node services to the `docker-compose.yml` file.